-The trademarks intangible asset has an indefinite life and will not be amortized.
-The intangible assets related to patents and technology, customer relationships and distributor relationships will be amortized so that the economic benefits of the intangible assets are being utilized over their weighted-average estimated useful life of eleven years.
-The non-compete agreements intangible asset will be amortized on a straight-line basis over its estimated useful life of three years.
+The trademarks intangible asset has an indefinite life and is not being amortized.
+The intangible assets related to patents and technology, customer relationships and distributor relationships are being amortized as the economic benefits of the intangible assets are being utilized over their weighted-average estimated useful life of eleven years.
+The non-compete agreements intangible asset is being amortized on a straight-line basis over its estimated useful life of three years.